-The illegal trade of wildlife products is estimated to be worth billions of US dollars annually.
-Increasingly, dealers and consumers are turning to Internet social media and e-commerce platforms to illegally sell and purchase live exotic animals.
-Live great apes, in particular, fall victim to illegal Internet trade.
-Over 6,000 live great apes have been trafficked from the wild since 2005, and a further 30,000 have died in capture-related activities.
-Internet social media and e-commerce websites facilitate this trade.
-Researchers have identified over 100 sites displaying illegally traded great apes and have manually searched millions of social media photographs for evidence of live chimp trafficking.
-However this method is cumbersome and prone to error, as many chimps are similar in appearance, making them susceptible to misidentification and/or double counting.
-Furthermore, many captive chimps are not reflected in official records (CITES documentation, stud books, etc.), making it nearly impossible to determine captive population numbers and track when chimps are sold, moved, or imported from the wild.
+The illegal trade of wildlife products is worth billions of US dollars annually.
+Increasingly, dealers and consumers are turning to Internet social media and e-commerce platforms to illegally sell and purchase (traffic) live exotic animals.
+Monitoring these platforms for trafficking-related posts can help disrupt the illegal trade in live wild animals, and possibly lead to prosecutions of traffickers.
+However, monitoring is expensive and difficult to do manually.
+Live great apes frequently fall victim to Internet-facilitated trafficking.
+Over 6,000 great apes have been trafficked from the wild since 2005, and a further 30,000 have died in capture-related activities.
+Researchers have identified hundreds of social media accounts displaying illegally traded great apes, and have manually searched millions of social media photographs for evidence of trafficking.
+However, this method is cumbersome and prone to error, as many individual great apes are similar in appearance, making them difficult to track through the online trade chain as well as susceptible to misidentification and/or double counting.

 There is a role for photographic evidence in criminal proceedings prosecuting wildlife traffickers.

-The global conservation community will continue to prioritize and provide funding for initiatives to combat wildlife trafficking.
+The global conservation, law enforcement, and technology communities will continue to prioritize and provide funding to combat wildlife trafficking.

-Chimpanzees have unique facial features that can be detected by properly trained facial recognition software.
+Chimpanzees have unique facial features that can be recognized by properly designed facial recognition algorithm.

-1. To create an efficient and reliable tool that can aid in combatting wildlife trafficking.
-2. To create a tool that is user friendly for law enforcement, investigators, conservationists, and crowed sourcing.
-3. To create a tool can be adaptable to study Internet-based wildlife trafficking, live captive animals, and wild populations.
-4. To create a tool that we can “scale up” to recognize other animal species.
-5. To collect evidence for wildlife trafficking criminal prosecutions.
-6. To end online wildlife trafficking, and fight other forms of wildlife trafficking.
+1. To create an efficient and reliable tool that can aid in combatting Internet-facilitated wildlife trafficking.
+2. To create a tool that is useful and user friendly for conservation organizations, law enforcement, wildlife crime investigators, social media/e-commerece companies, and citizen scientists.
+3. To create a tool that we can “scale up” to identify other species involved in Internet-faciliatated trafficking.
+4. To collect evidence for wildlife trafficking criminal prosecutions.
+5. To end Internet-facilitated wildlife trafficking, and fight other forms of wildlife trafficking.